awsdocs/amazon-rds-user-guide/doc_source/postgresql-s3-export.md

 To export data stored in an RDS for PostgreSQL database to an Amazon S3 bucket, use the following procedure\.

 **To export RDS for PostgreSQL data to S3**

-1. Ensure that your version of RDS for PostgreSQL supports Amazon S3 exports\.
-Currently, exports are supported for PostgreSQL 10\.14, 11\.9, 12\.4 and later\.

 1. Install the required PostgreSQL extensions\.
 These include the `aws_s3` and `aws_commons` extensions\.
 To do so, start psql and use the following commands\.